 Christopher Le Brun

 became the first new designer of a Britannia coin.
 In his artwork, Britannia

 is sat against a tree with the lion at her feet.
 A wreath runs around the tree and half the coin, while the

-To view the 2007 Britannia four-coin proof set, click here.
+View the 2007 Britannia four-coin proof set.

 The 2008 Britannia was designed by the sculptor